idrm/create-panono-backup/README.md

 ### Usage in OS X (and other Unix flavors)

-Ensure that you have Java 8+ installed by entering `java` in a terminal window.
+Ensure that you have Java 8+ installed by entering `java -version` in a terminal window.

-Copy the `create-panono-backup-1.2.1.jar` file to a folder where you want to store your panoramas.
+Copy the `create-panono-backup-1.3.jar` file to a folder where you want to store your panoramas.
 Let's say that folder is `/Users/jack/PanonoBackups`.

 Open a terminal window, and type `cd /Users/jack/PanonoBackups`.

-Now type `java -jar create-panono-backup-1.2.1.jar --username "USERNAME" --password "PASSWORD" --includeUpf INCLUDE_UPF_FLAG --timestampedFolders TIMESTAMPED_FOLDERS_FLAG`, replacing
+Now type `java -jar create-panono-backup-1.3.jar --username "USERNAME" --password "PASSWORD" --includeUpf INCLUDE_UPF_FLAG --timestampedFolders TIMESTAMPED_FOLDERS_FLAG`, replacing
 `USERNAME` with your username, `PASSWORD` with your password, `INCLUDE_UPF_FLAG` with either `yes` or `no`, depending upon whether you want to download the UPF packages, and `TIMESTAMPED_FOLDERS_FLAG` with either `yes` or `no` depending upon if you'd like to prepend each folder with a timestamp.
 Keep the double quotes as part of the command arguments so that any blank space that may be part of your password (or username) are handled correctly.

+The `--password` command line option may be omitted, in which case the app will prompt you to enter it when it starts up.

 The app will create a `panono-backups` sub-folder inside `/Users/jack/PanonoBackups`, as well as a sub-folder that has the same name as your username.
 It will load up your panoramas' metadata (title, description, etc), and one by one create a sub-folder